YourproductSmarter/KISSLoRa-demo/Examples/ReadTemperatureHumidity/README.md

 `the selected serial port does not exist or your board is not connected`

+`Connecting to programmer: .avrdude: butterfly_recv(): programmer is not responding`

 Follow the following procedure:
 1. Turn KISSLoRa off.
 2. Press and hold the push button on KISSLoRa.